samlavery/Robespierre/README.md

 ### Assumptions
 - Assume nothing about the Riemann Hypothesis

-#### 1. Prove the numberline,the set of prime numbers, and their harmonics are invariant and directly related to online zeta zeros
+#### 1. Prove the number-line, the set of prime numbers, and their harmonics are invariant and directly related to online zeta zeros

-1. The number line exists unconditionally — ℝ is a complete linearly ordered field.
+* 1.1 The number line exists unconditionally — ℝ is a complete linearly ordered field.
-2. Prime placement is canonical and unconditional — the primes embed into ℝ via the unique ordered-field embedding ℕ ↪ ℝ, and there are infinitely many of them.
+* 1.2 Prime placement is canonical and unconditional — the primes embed into ℝ via the unique ordered-field embedding ℕ ↪ ℝ, and there are infinitely many of them.
-3. Primes generate unconditional harmonics — the prime harmonic series ∑ 1/p diverges, while the Euler product ζ(s) = ∏_p (1 - p^{-s})⁻¹ converges for Re(s) > 1, revealing the harmonic structure primes impose on the zeta function.
+* 1.3 Primes generate unconditional harmonics — the prime harmonic series ∑ 1/p diverges, while the Euler product ζ(s) = ∏_p (1 - p^{-s})⁻¹ converges for Re(s) > 1, revealing the harmonic structure primes impose on the zeta function.
-4. Classical zeros control prime placement — the von Mangoldt function Λ encodes prime locations, the identity Λ * ζ = log ties prime placement to the analytic structure of ζ, and the non-vanishing ζ(s) ≠ 0 for Re(s) ≥ 1 (the classical zero-free region) is the key unconditional fact that controls prime distribution.
+* 1.4) Classical zeros control prime placement — the von Mangoldt function Λ encodes prime locations, the identity Λ * ζ = log ties prime placement to the analytic structure of ζ, and the non-vanishing ζ(s) ≠ 0 for Re(s) ≥ 1 (the classical zero-free region) is the key unconditional fact that controls prime distribution.

 [PrimesOnTheNumberLine.lean]

 [ZetaZerosPrimeDistribution.lean]